okamiRvS/Hand-Gestures-Based-Smooth-3D-Trajectories-Computation-Applied-to-Real-Time-Drone-Control/README.md

-# Master thesis - working in progress
+# Master thesis - work in progress